Learn Freestyle Breathing

 Rotation with pull buoy

-The child holds a pull buoy or a kickboard in their hands.
-The body is fully extended, and propulsion comes from flutter kicks.
-The child then rotates from a prone position onto their back and, after a few meters, back onto their stomach.
-The exercise is performed over 10-15 meters with at least four rotations.
-This exercise trains shoulder rotation, which is a crucial factor for proper side breathing.
-It can also be performed with a kickboard, which requires even stronger shoulder rotation to turn the entire board, making the exercise even more effective.
+The child holds a pull buoy or kickboard in their hands, body fully extended, propulsion from flutter kicks.
+They rotate from the prone position onto the back and, after a few meters, back onto the stomach — over 10-15 meters with at least four rotations.
+This trains the shoulder rotation crucial for proper side breathing.
+A kickboard demands even stronger rotation, making the exercise more effective.

 Flutter kick in side position

-The child lies on their side in the water.
-The body should be as parallel to the pool wall as possible, not just slightly rotated.
-One arm is extended forward, while the other arm rests alongside the body.
-The mouth and nose should remain above the water on the side throughout the exercise, with the head resting on the extended arm.
-This exercise teaches the correct body position for freestyle breathing.
-Ensure that your child’s extended hand stays at the water's surface.
-It’s easy to let the forward arm drop during this exercise, but this is a mistake.
-The hand must remain as extended as possible at the water's surface.
+The child lies on their side, body as parallel to the pool wall as possible: one arm extended forward, the other resting alongside the body, head on the extended arm, mouth and nose above water.
+This teaches the correct body position for freestyle breathing.
+Make sure the extended hand stays at the water's surface — letting the forward arm drop is a common mistake.

 Freestyle kick